SAP/fundamental-react/README.md

 1. Import components as needed.
 See [Component Documentation](https://sap.github.io/fundamental-react/) for examples and API details.
     ```javascript
-    import { Alert } from 'fundamental-react/lib/Alert';
+    import { Alert } from 'fundamental-react/Alert';
     ```
     or
     ```javascript
     import { Alert } from 'fundamental-react';
     ```

-    > **NOTE:** Importing from `lib` is recommended.
+    > **NOTE:** Importing from specific component is recommended.
 Doing so will bring in only the component you are using instead of the whole library, which will reduce your bundle size significantly.

 ## Versioning